 Columbus Day Crafts and Activities

-Columbus Day Holiday Recommended Reading -
+Columbus Day Holiday Recommended Reading

-Kids books that teach about Christopher Columbus from Apples 4 the Teacher.
+Kids' books that teach about Christopher Columbus from Apples 4 the Teacher.

 From Enchanted Learning.
 Students learn geography and history by mapping Columbus' voyage and building small replicas of his three ships.

 Christopher Columbus Activities for Kids

 Mr. Nussbaum has a good collection of Christopher Columbus activities, worksheets, quizzes, reading exercises, and other resources.